LoliRock: Conception

-Jean-Louis Vandestoc drew inspiration for LoliRock from watching anime in his childhood that was broadcast on the French channels, including Sherlock Hound, Space Adventure Cobra, The Mysterious Cities of Gold and Dragon Ball, but his most influential title he watched was Magical Princess Minky Momo.
+Jean-Louis Vandestoc drew inspiration for LoliRock from watching anime in his childhood that was broadcast on French TV channels, including Sherlock Hound, Space Adventure Cobra, The Mysterious Cities of Gold and Dragon Ball, but the most influential anime was Magical Princess Minky Momo.
 He wrote "I loved the very core of it: a child transforming into an adult, helping people and making good deeds, the nice chara design, and finally the tone of the show: it could be funny and light, but also dramatic and tearful at other times.
 My soul was marked forever."
-After working on French cartoons Monster Buster Club and Rekkit Rabbit he wanted to make a magical girl show.
-He chose Sailor Moon and Pretty Cure as references for the magical girl part, and Jem and the Holograms for the music career part.
+After working on French cartoons Monster Buster Club and Rekkit Rabbit, he wanted to make a magical girl show.
+He chose Sailor Moon, Wedding Peach and Pretty Cure as references for the magical girl part, and Jem and the Holograms for the music career part.

 Character design

 The producers at Marathon Media asked designers to draw Iris for a magical girl project as a teenage alien princess with ice/crystal powers.
 Character designer Bertrand Todesco drew inspiration from Betty Autier, a French fashion blogger of "le blog de betty".
-She had dark hair and straight bangs, but Todesco figured the producers wanted a blonde girl for a lead, so he went with the look of Jenny Humphrey of the TV series Gossip Girl, portrayed by Taylor Momsen.
+She has dark hair and straight bangs, but Todesco figured the producers wanted a blonde girl for a lead, so he went with the look of Jenny Humphrey of the TV series Gossip Girl, portrayed by Taylor Momsen.
 The producers also wanted the girls' irises to be star-shaped.
 Autier's appearance as well as her wardrobe was retained for Talia.

 Following the initial picture, Todesco needed to design a princess/rockstar outfit, of which he chose a green dress worn by Blake Lively.
-The colour was changed to pink as green was not suitable for merchandising.
+The colour was changed to pink as pink is more suitable for merchandising.
 Todeco added a magical pet creature in the custom of Sailor Moon, which would later become Amaru.
 He designed in the hair streaks for when the girls were rock stars, and dresses that weren't so frilly that they would be complicated to draw.

 In designing Talia and the then-named Aurora, Todesco originally started with a black girl and an Asian girl with typical hairstyles, but later changed his mind.
-He then found inspirations from other Gossip Girl characters as well as actresses Amber Stevens West and Ariana Grande, the latter of whom was how she acted in the teen sitcom Victorious rather than her current pop singer image.
+He then found inspirations from other Gossip Girl characters as well as actresses Amber Stevens West and Ariana Grande, the latter of whom was how she acted as Cat in the teen sitcom Victorious rather than her current pop singer image.
 He also referenced Keri Hilson and Alicia Keys.
 Victorious was also the inspiration for some of the key visuals he used in promoting the series to get funding.